-Skip to 1 minute and 14 secondsfar: sweet, salty, bitter, sour, and umami, and the entire tongue can sense all of these tastes more or less equally.
+Skip to 1 minute and 10 secondsThere are five basic tastes identified so far: Sweet, salty, bitter, sour, and umami, and the entire tongue can sense all of these tastes more or less equally.
 Whereas taste receptor cells are not neurons themselves, they do communicate with the nearby neurons and the decision on taste is actually made in the brain, not on the tongue.
-Food moves from your mouth down the esophagus, enters the stomach and little by little fills the space.
+Food moves from your mouth down the esophagus, it enters the stomach and little by little fills the space.
 Nerve cells surrounding gastric wall sense the stretching.
-These neurons communicate with the vagus nerve that goes up to the brainstem and hypothalamus - the primary centers in the brain involved in the control of appetite.
+These neurons communicate with the vagus nerve that goes up to the brainstem and hypothalamus the primary centers in the brain involved in the control of appetite.
 But that is just one input your brain uses to sense fullness.

-Skip to 1 minute and 51 secondsAfter all, when you fill your stomach with water, you will not feel full for long.
-The appearance of nutrients in your digestive system and blood stream stimulates the release of various hormones that circulate to the brain and modulate the appetite.
+Skip to 1 minute and 52 secondsAfter all, when you fill your stomach with water, you will not feel full for long.
+The appearance of nutrients in your digestive system and bloodstream stimulates the release of various hormones that circulate to the brain and modulate the appetite.
 Several hormones released from the gut in response to food intake exert anorexigenic, appetite-suppressing response in the brain, particularly in the hypothalamus.
-These hormones include glucagon like peptide-1, cholecystokinin, peptide YY, pancreatic polypeptide, and oxyntomodulin.
+These hormones include glucagon-like peptide-1, cholecystokinin, peptide YY, pancreatic polypeptide, and oxyntomodulin.
 A single orexigenic, appetite-stimulating hormone, ghrelin, is known to be released by the stomach.
 Once nutrients and gut hormones are present in the blood, they trigger the pancreas to secrete insulin.
-Insulin is the body’s main tool for sugar management.
+Insulin is the body's main tool for sugar management.

 Skip to 2 minutes and 40 secondsWhen you eat and your blood sugar rises, insulin is secreted into the blood and it prompts your muscle and fat cells to let the glucose in, and there starts the conversion of glucose into energy.
 Moreover, insulin stimulates the body's fat cells to make another hormone called leptin.
 Leptin reacts with the receptors on neuron population in the hypothalamus.
 The hypothalamus has 2 sets of neurons that are important for the control of appetite.
 One set produces the feeling of hunger by making and releasing certain proteins.
 The other set inhibits hunger through its own set of compounds.
 Leptin inhibits the hypothalamic neurons that drive food intake and stimulates the neurons that suppress it.